|Course Number||Course Title||Course Description|

 |BU692e||Game Theory in Business Economics||The course is designed to teach students core tools of game theory and to show how these tools may be applied to strategic problems in business and economics.
 All formal classes will be held in the first six weeks of the course (two three-hour slots per week (May – June) .
 Students will spend the second half of the term working on a term paper/case study.|

 BU690 & Independent Directed Studies

 The Business 690 course is an option available for students who wish to specialize in a particular field.
 One Business 690 course equals a one term, 600 level elective (.50 credit).
-Please feel free to discuss option with the MBA Office and your specific MBA Program Leader.
-Application/Request forms are available through the MBA Program Office.
+Please feel free to discuss the option with the MBA Office and your specific MBA Program Leader.
+Application/request forms are available through the MBA Program Office.

 NOTE: Forms must be completed and submitted to the MBA Program Office with an add/drop form.